 The next questions would be: Where to go and how much will you have to fork out when you’re visiting Japan?

-How Much Money for One Week in Japan?
+How Much Money for One Week in Tokyo Japan?

-Take note that 1 US Dollar is equivalent to around 110 Japanese Yen (as of 2017).
+Take note that 1 US Dollar is equivalent to around 110 Japanese Yen.
 The average prices of lodging, food, and transportation are fair enough, with food usually ranging between 700 to 3000 Japanese Yen per person, depending on where you eat.

 Entry fees to museums or other historical attractions cost only 500 Japanese Yen, equivalent to 5 US Dollars.